 It is difficult to judge the effectiveness of various treatments for pulmonary LCH as patients can recover spontaneously or have stable disease without treatment.
 Smoking cessation is mandatory in view of the apparent causal effect of smoking in pulmonary LCH.
 It is not known if steroid therapy is efficacious in the treatment of adult pulmonary LCH because reported case series did not control for smoking cessation.
 Most adult patients with LCH have gradual disease progression with continued smoking.
 The disease may regress or progress with the cessation of smoking.

 Lung transplant may be necessary for adults with extensive pulmonary destruction from LCH.
 This multicenter study reported 54% survival at 10 years posttransplant with 20% of patients having recurrent LCH that did not impact survival; longer follow-up of these patients is needed.
+Another study confirmed an approximate 50% survival at 10 years and improved hemodynamic changes associated with pulmonary arterial hypertension, but did not alter pulmonary function testing or incidence of pulmonary edema.
 The best strategy for follow-up of pulmonary LCH includes physical examination, chest radiographs, lung function tests, and high-resolution computed tomography (CT) scans.

 Treatment of bone LCH